Lowering YOUR Risk of Liability Lawsuits

 Best practice – Ensure batteries and sensors are regularly tested using canned smoke.
 Detectors should be replaced at least every 5 years.

 This list may seem daunting, but almost all of these liability risks are easy fixes!
 Your short-term vacation rental is a business, and as with all businesses, there is some inherent risk.
 But with regular maintenance and a great management team, you can ensure your cabin meets best practices and is a safe space for your guests.
 Doing all you can to identify and avoid liabilities means a better experience for your guests and more profit for YOU.
+Pair this with a good homeowners insurance policy that has the proper insurance coverage for your property, and you’ll be covered!

 Disclaimer: This is a summary of liability issues vacation property owners often face and is informational only.
 Georgia Cabins for YOU does not claim responsibility for the accuracy of fire, building, or safety codes, and information in this should not be considered legal or insurance advice.
 Owners should consult with licensed attorneys and liability insurance carriers for specific concerns.